 - Login Service providing access to Pine for email, programming languages, and other computing resources.

-* Due to various federal regulations that place restrictions on how sensitive regulated data is handled, a number of Ann Arbor groups—such as Medical students, Michigan Medicine Exchange users, and some research units—use an email and calender service provided by HITS instead of U-M Google Mail and Calendar.
+* Due to various federal regulations that place restrictions on how sensitive regulated data is handled, a number of Ann Arbor groups—such as Medical students, Michigan Medicine Exchange users, and some research units—use an email and calendar service provided by HITS instead of U-M Google Mail and Calendar.
 People in those units do not receive access to those two applications through their Google Apps UMICH accounts.